wolfe/termageddon/frontend/README.md

 - **Login & Authentication** with token-based auth
 - **Glossary Browser** with advanced search and filtering
-- **Term List** with search by term, domain filter, approval status, author, and official status
+- **Term List** with search by term, perspective filter, approval status, author, and official status
 - **Term Detail View** with approval status and metadata
 - **Rich Text Editor** using Quill.js for creating/editing definitions
 - **Custom Link Management** for internal term references